Is your company environmentally friendly or "green"? Are you "carbon neutral"?

 Supporting renewable power and offsetting carbon emissions

 No matter how much we save, all Web hosting companies use quite a bit of energy.
 Powering and cooling servers takes lots of electricity.
 Each year, our business directly consumes about 25,000 kWh (kilowatt hours) of electricity and 850 therms of natural gas, producing more than 20 tons of carbon dioxide.
 If we include indirect emissions (generated by activities like manufacturing and shipping the servers we use, the occasional business trip, and so forth), the totals are probably over 50 tons of CO₂ annually.

 That’s a heavy environmental impact.
 Instead of ignoring it, we’re doing something about it.
 Each year, we contribute enough to the Carbonfund.org renewable energy program to offset at least 150% of that (more than 40 tons of carbon dioxide.
 That’s equivalent to over 107,000 kWh of renewable electricity.

 Carbonfund.org uses the money to fund zero-emission wind, solar, geothermal, and biomass renewable energy programs, either through direct investments or through renewable energy certificates (aka “green tags”).
-The projects are certified by Environmental Resources Trust or Green-e.
+The projects are certified by independent organizations like Green-e.

 These contributions make our business carbon neutral.
 In fact, we offset (reduce) more CO₂ than we produce.
 The offset payments ensure that more new renewable electricity is pumped into the electric grid than we use (even though our servers still receive their actual power from the standard reliable electricity grid).

 Why doesn’t Tiger Technologies just put solar panels on its roof or something?

 The practical answer is that you probably want your website to work at night when there’s no sun or wind, and battery storage isn’t reliable enough.
 More generally, though, it makes sense to invest in large-scale projects.
 As Carbonfund.org puts it, “it’s more cost effective and better for the environment to build a 100 MW wind energy farm in the Midwest than a 5 kW windmill in your backyard.”
 In terms of greenhouse gases, it doesn’t matter all that much where clean energy is generated.